bdorry/nexmo-developer/_use_cases/en/digital-marketplace-client-sdk.md

 ---
-title: Digital Marketplace Use Case
+title: Digital Marketplace
 products: client-sdk
 description: How to build your own digital marketplace application.
 languages:
     - Node
 ---

-# Build Your Own Digital Marketplace
+# Digital Marketplace

 In this use case, you’ll learn how to build a digital marketplace.
 [View it in action here](https://green-crowberry.glitch.me/).